Market

 Finished goods stock is valued at lower of cost or net realizable value and stock of raw material is

 valued at cost.
-The Company has no inventories at the end of the year.
+Inventories has no values so written off during the year.

 Tax expense comprises of Current Income Tax and Deferred Tax.
 Deferred income taxes are